cerbero90/enum/README.md

 }
 ```

-Depending on our needs, we can customize the default magic behavior of all enums in our application and run our own custom logic when invoking a case or calling inaccessible methods:
+Depending on our needs, we can customize the default behavior of all enums in our application when invoking a case or calling inaccessible methods:

 ```php
 use Cerbero\Enum\Enums;